 The next step is to develop the appropriate risk-based screening criteria and to identify potential receptor populations.

 From the risk-based screening criteria, the laboratory analytical procedures are developed which provide for types of analyses, analytical detection limits, and proper sample collection and handling procedures.
-Incorporated into our sampling plans are Standard Operating Procedures that have been tried and proven over dozens of field investigations.
+Incorporated into our sampling plans are Standard Operating Procedures that have proven successful throughout numerous field investigations.